 If the life span of devices is less than the crediting period, it shall be demonstrated that the devices shall be replaced after the life span has ended.
 In such cases, if it cannot be demonstrated that the project devices will be replaced with new devices, no emission reductions can be claimed beyond the life span of the project devices.

-In this project the stoves are to be replaced as they reach the end of their expected lifetime.
-For that reason the project claims 100% of efficiency in ER in the fourth year, as in the first.

 Determination of the value of the Fraction fNRB,y